zjhsd2007/mock_json/README.md

 ```

 ### Generating a List of Data
-To generate a list of data, you can use the format `[json, min, max]`, which generates a number of data greater than `min` and less than `max`.
+To generate a list of data, you can use the format `[serde_json::Value, min, max]`, which generates a number of data greater than `min` and less than `max`.
 ```rust
  let val = mock(&json!([{"user_name": "@Name", "email": "@Email", "age":"@Number|18~100"}, 2, 5]));
 ```